MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 as a standalone profile object can not support cooke management APIs.
 We will make cookie management independent from WV2 in the future, when we find a way to support cookie management independently.

-Currently we already have **ICoreWebView2Settings4** interface to manage password-autosave and general-autofill, but it will work not immediately but after the next navigation, and it can only apply for current WebView2, which means if we start a new WebView2 using the same profile, all the settings are default value and cannot be set from the profile.
-By adding password-autosave and general-autofill management interfaces in profile, we can manage the properties and general-autofill will work immediately if we set new value, and all WebView2s that created with the same profile can share the settings, which means if we change password-autosave or general-autofill property in one WebView2, the others with the same profile will also work.
+Currently we already have **ICoreWebView2Settings** interface to manage password-autosave and general-autofill, but it will work not immediately but after the next navigation, and it can only apply for current WebView2, which means if we start a new WebView2 using the same profile, all the settings are default value and cannot be set from the profile.
+By adding password-autosave and general-autofill management interfaces in profile, we can manage the properties and they will apply immediately if we set new value, and all WebView2s that created with the same profile can share the settings, which means if we change password-autosave or general-autofill property in one WebView2, the others with the same profile will also work.
+And these two property is linked with the same properties in ICoreWebView2Settings, so changing one will change the other.
+So for the WebView2s with the same profile, their **IsPasswordAutosaveEnabled** or **IsGeneralAutofillEnabled** property in **CoreWebView2Settings** and **CoreWebView2Profile** should always keep in sync.

 # Examples